iuloz/iuloz.github.io/experience.md

             <span>01.03.2024 – 31.05.2024</span>
             <ul><br/>
                 <li>
-                    Maintaining, fixing and implementing new features to existing web application, implemented using React, JavaScript, Python, PostgreSQL, Docker and GitHub Actions.
+                    Successfully maintained, fixed, and implemented new features for existing web application using React, JavaScript, Python, PostgreSQL, Docker, and GitHub Actions.
                 </li>
                 <li>
-                    Maintaining the Linux server, where the web app is deployed.
+                    Maintained the Linux server, where the web application was deployed.
                 </li>
                 <li>
-                    Collaborating in group of 3-5 people to set goals, share ideas and help each other.
+                    Collaborated in the group of 3-5 people to set goals, share ideas, and help each other.
                 </li>
             </ul>
             <br/>